Introduction to Psychology

 Here are the grade cutoffs: A = 93%; A- = 90%; B+ = 88%; B = 83%; B- = 80%; C+ = 78%; C = 73%; C- = 70%; D+ = 68%; D = 63%; D- = 60%; F < 60%.

-The past couple of years have been weird for all of us.
-Most of the students in Psyc 100 this term are first-year students, and most of these students did not have a normal last two years of high school.
+The past few years have been weird for all of us.
+Most of the students in Psyc 100 this term are first-year students, and most of these students did not have a normal four years of high school.
 Consequently, I do not want the tests to be unnecessarily stressful, so I am making some accommodations that you should find helpful.
 So, here is the deal with the tests.

 *There will be five tests, and I will be dropping your lowest test score.